This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 # enum_value: BLUE: 2

-.
-But sometimes we define some markers ourselves for our preprocessing tools to use, such as marking whether a type needs to generate meta-information, and we also hope that these markers can be recognized by libclang.
-Unfortunately, if you directly write attributes not supported by the standard, they will be ignored by libclang, that is, they will not appear in the final AST.
+C++11 introduced new attribute syntax: [[ ... ]], which can be used to add extra information to functions or variables.
+Examples include [[nodiscard]] and [[deprecated]].
+However, sometimes we define our own markers for our pre-processing tools, such as marking whether a type needs metadata generation.
+We also hope that these markers can be recognized by libclang.
+Unfortunately, if non-standard attributes are written directly, they will be ignored by libclang, meaning they won’t appear in the final AST.

 struct [[Reflect]] Person{}; // ignored